Man rejects 35-year prison sentence in fatal Preston shooting

 Giannelli, cuffed and dressed in an orange prison jumpsuit during a brief appearance in New London Superior Court on Tuesday, rejected an offer to serve 35 years in prison in exchange for a guilty plea.
 State's Attorney Paul Narducci announced the offer in court.

-"Yes, I understand," Giannelli said after Judge Hilary Strackbein explained that, if convicted at trial, he faced between 26 and 65 years in prison.
+"Yes, I understand," Giannelli said after Judge Hillary Strackbein explained that, if convicted at trial, he faced between 26 and 65 years in prison.

 Both were passengers in vehicles that were stopped at a red light at the intersection of routes 12 and 2A in Preston at about 1:30 a.m. on Oct.
 26, 2019, when the shooting occurred.
 Thompson was shot in the side of the head.
 The driver of the pickup, who was not identified by police, was pulled over by a Ledyard Police officer on Route 12 several minutes after the shooting.
 The driver explained his "buddy" had been shot and the officer escorted the pickup to Lawrence + Memorial Hospital where Thompson died.